Fezlight/Mapperz/README.md

 }
 ```

 Here i'm asking Mapperz to use **City::getName** and give it as the first parameter and **City::getPostalCode** as the second parameter just by method chaining order.

 Now it works !

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+## License

+Mapperz is licensed under Apache License.
+[Available here](https://www.apache.org/licenses/LICENSE-2.0.txt)